thankachitra/dataconversion/README.md

 ## Usage

-step 1: maven-clean
+step 1: maven-clean<br />
-step2:maven:build
+step2:maven:build<br />
-step3: run as java application step3.1: goals -set "clean verify" step 4: input file name of .docx along with the path of file step5:output file name for the pdf  along with the path of file
+step3: run as java application <br />
+step3.1: goals -set "clean verify"<br />
+step 4: input file name of .docx along with the path of file<br />
+step5:output file name for the pdf  along with the path of file<br />